Skip to main content

 • Have the knowledge and skill sets to develop and conduct their machine learning research projects independently.

-Funding Support Opportunity: Potential CTSA funding support is available for eligible faculty and post-docs.
-This requires a separate application and approval by the Dean and Chair for the Department of Public Health.
-See registration form
+$1,000/pp (3-day total) Click below to register and submit payment. *Possible funding support opportunity: Potential & limited CTSA funding support may be available for eligible faculty and post-docs (not on a T1, T32, etc. grant).
+This requires a separate statement.
+Eligibility and approval will be determined by the Dean and Chair for the Department of Public Health.
+Apply by June 26 (details on registration form).

-Non-Mount Sinai Employee/Staff: $1,200/pp Click here to register and submit payment.
+$1,200/pp (3-day total) Click below to register and submit payment.

-Mount Sinai Current Student special discounted rate: $250/pp. Click here to register and submit payment. *Potential CTSA funding for students may be available.
+*Potential CTSA funding for students may be available.
+Approval by the Dean and Chair for the Department of Public Health.
 Apply by June 26 (details on registration form)